Syncing 10,000 leads/mo? GET A DEMO

 How server-to-server tracking works

-Server-to-server postback tracking works by forming and storing a unique identifier any time a lead clicks on a tracking link or creates an impression on an ad.
-Once the lead completes a specified action that requires tracking or makes a conversion, this unique ID is matched with the user by posting it back to the tracking server.
+Server-to-server postback tracking works by creating and storing a unique identifier any time a lead clicks on a tracking link or interacts with an ad.
+Once the lead completes a specified action, this unique ID is matched with the user by posting it back to the tracking server.

-There are two different variations of these identifiers, which are as follows;
+There are two different variations of these identifiers, including:

 Partner ID

-This type of postback tracking involves using the partner ID (or publisher’s ID) and the number of networks assigned to as a means to tracking potential conversions.
-The unique identifier is distributed to the advertisers, as well as the parameters that are related to that offer, such as the offer ID.
+This category of postback tracking uses the partner ID (or publisher’s ID) and the number of networks assigned to it as a means to track potential conversions.
+Then, a unique identifier is distributed to the advertisers, as well as the parameters that are related to that offer, such as the offer ID.

 Transaction ID

-When an offer is clicked, the code is distributed to the advertisers, as well as the click parameter that is associated with it, including the offer ID.
-The advertiser has a dedicated server that is responsible for storing the offer ID, transaction ID and any other relevant information that is sent.
+When an offer is selected, the corresponding code is shared with the advertisers along with the associated click parameters, including the offer ID.
+The advertiser operates a dedicated server tasked with storing the offer ID, transaction ID, and any other pertinent information transmitted.

-When a lead creates a conversion, the advertisers’ site indicates this event to the platform by registering the postback URL of the offer, as well as the offer ID, transaction ID and other relevant conversion parameters.
+Upon a conversion being generated by a lead, the advertiser’s site communicates this event to the platform.
+This is done by registering the postback URL of the offer, along with the offer ID, transaction ID, and other relevant conversion parameters.

 Pros and cons of server-to-server tracking

-• This practice is less prone to encountering fraud and offers a number of ways to mitigate this, including the addition of an offer whitelist and security tokens or hashing postback URLs.
+- It is less susceptible to fraud and provides several methods to combat it, such as implementing an offer whitelist and using security tokens or hashed postback URLs.

-• Postback tracking can be carried out on mobile devices.
+- Postback tracking is feasible on mobile devices.

 2. Privacy compliance

-By adopting a server-to-server conversion tracking solution, businesses can future proof themselves in a market that is moving away from cookies, after relying on them for 25 years.
+Adopting a server-to-server conversion tracking solution positions businesses for success in a market gradually moving away from cookie reliance, a norm for the past 25 years.

 4. Accurate mobile tracking